 Dietary mineral deficiency disease and symptomsThe symptoms connected with subnormal levels of each individual dietary mineral and the consequent diseases are briefly discussed below.

-* Magnesium deficiency symptomsThe symptoms associated with low dietary intake of dietary mineral magnesium are muscle weakness, hypokalemia, hypocalcemia, irregular heart beat, muscle cramps, tetanus, insulin resistance and nausea.
+magnesium are muscle weakness, hypokalemia, hypocalcemia, irregular heartbeat, muscle cramps, tetany, insulin resistance and nausea.

 * Molybdenum deficiency symptomsRegular low dietary intake of this trace mineral is required for the body's enzymatic functions.
 Its dearth may occur in patients receiving parenteral nutrition.
 Significant sources of this mineral are meat products, green vegetables and cereals.
 Diseases like esophageal squamous cell carcinoma are observed when the mineral is absent in diet.